xaviertquinn/xaviertquinn.github.io/massachusetts.md

 ### Best Math Schools

 The top 10 math schools are made up of <strong>10 districts</strong>, containing <strong>8 schools</strong>, all of which are <strong>public schools</strong>.
-Each school has a graduation rate of <strong>over 90%</strong> and the rate of students struggling economically is <strong>below 19%</strong>.
+Each school has a graduation rate of <strong>over 90%</strong> and the rate of students disadvantaged is <strong>below 19%</strong>.

 <img src="images/MA_Top10Passing.png?raw=true"/>

-These signs all point to the schools doing well academically and financially.
+These signs all point to the students doing well academically and financially.
 The policies and decisions that support these districts should be evaluated for key strategies that result in the high ratings.

-The most spent was 3 months ago, with a total of <strong>$380,536</strong>.
-A campaign or reduction of fees might account for this increase in the total spent.
-The least amount spent, at <strong>$102,241</strong> was in the 1 week category.
-This might be accounted for by the smaller category size.
-1 week vs 1 month is a big difference in time.
-However, at 1 month, the total spent was <strong>$292,622</strong>.
-A difference of $63,475 between 1 month and <strong>$356,097</strong> at 2 months is still a significant change.
-Again, this might be accounted for by a campaign or deal on the app, or that month might have had a big holiday or school event, such as finals week.

 ### Onward to College

 College determines success in this society.
-When a high doesn't set up its students for college, their chance of financial independence, quality of life, and thriving goes way down.
-In Massachusetts, there are several schools that show the correlation between class sizes and going to college.
+When a high school doesn't set up its students for college, their chance of financial independence, quality of life, and thriving goes  down.
+In Massachusetts, there are several schools that show the <strong>correlation between class sizes and going to college</strong>.
 Two of these schools are:
 <ul>
   <li>Fecteau-Leary Junior/Senior High School</li>
   <li>Boston Preparatory Charter Public High School</li>